What is the Best Dog Food for Yorkies?

 Active dogs require much more calories to ensure that they stay a consistent weight.
 On the upper end of the scale, these dogs should be receiving approximately 200 calories a day.
 This also applies to larger Yorkies.

-The 5 Best Dog Foods for Yorkies
+5 of the Best Dog Foods for Yorkies

 1. Blue Buffalo Small Breed Chicken & Rice